 Ground the above spices into a powder form.

 cooking time: 45 mins

 Cuisine: Indian Kashmiri

 Author: Moumita Paul

-How to make Kashmiri chicken yakhni pulao recipe with step by step pics
+How to make Kashmiri chicken yakhni pulao recipe with step by step pictures

 - Cook it until the chicken is perfectly cooked.
 Turn off the heat.

-- First, take the chicken out from the pan, strain the yakhni or broth to remove the whole spices, and keep the yakhni aside.
+- First, take the chicken out from the pan, strain the yakhni or broth to remove the whole spices, and keep it aside.